The paradox of tolerance and on leaving communities

 With the upcoming elections in the United States, I have noticed an uptick in the conservative diatribe in the breakroom including exchanges which could be characterized as "dog whistles": sentence of ambiguous and figurative language which make hide the sometimes extreme points of view under a veneer of deniability.

-I feel that this sitatuation not just detracts, but goes against the goal of our community.
+I feel that this situation not just detracts, but goes against the goal of our community.
 I feel that many students would be actively dissuaded from participating in the studygroup, because of these messages.

 I decided this morning that I have two choices.